-The role of the Corporate Financial Services Department is to ensure the management and sustainability of the City's financial transactions (including all aspects of finance, purchasing and inventory), the Land Bank Program, the City's real estate needs, and the Corporate Risk management program.
-These responsibilities and services are delivered through four divisions: Corporate Revenue, Finance, Supply Chain Management, and Saskatoon Land, as well as the Corporate Risk Office.
+The role of the Asset and Financial Management Department is to ensure the management and sustainability of the City's financial transactions (including all aspects of finance, purchasing and inventory), the Land Bank Program, the City's real estate needs, the City's facilities and fleet services, and the corporate risk management program.
+These responsibilities and services are delivered through six divisions: Corporate Revenue, Finance, Corporate Risk, Facilities and Fleet Management, Materials Management, and Saskatoon Land.